learnpoint/piko/README.md

 Components are located in the ```src/components``` folder.

-Include a component using html comment syntax:
+Use html comment syntax to include a component in a page:

 ```html
 <!-- header.html -->